file-format/Products/content/en/presentation/java/apache-poi-hslf/index.md

 {{< SinglePage/PageBody/features/text >}}
 <h2 class="h2title">Dynamically Create New PPT or Modify Existing Presentations</h2>
 <p>Apache POI HSLF enables programmers to create new PowerPoint presentations in PPT file formats.
 Developers can also transform an existing presentation according to their needs.
-The API also supports features for extracting data such as text, images, sounds, embedded objects &amp; so on from PowerPoint presentations.</p>
+The API also supports features for extracting data such as text, images, sounds, embedded objects & so on from PowerPoint presentations.</p>
 {{< /SinglePage/PageBody/features/text >}}

 {{< SinglePage/PageBody/features/code >}}